 In 2010 the Company advanced a \$520,000 interest bearing full recourse loan to Mr Henry Kinstlinger, Company Secretary, under a personal loan and the employee share option plan.
+Board approved to write off the balance.

 The Company further advanced a \$30,000 unsecured interest bearing full recourse loan to Mr Kinstlinger in 2012.